-All audit samples are submitted with the actual field samples for analysis by Maxxam Analytics, Inc.
+All audit samples were submitted with the actual field samples for analysis by Maxxam Analytics, Inc. Results from the audit were acceptable and met the analytical requirements of the ERA audit.

 5.3 QA/QC Checks of Data Reduction

 The project manager runs an independent check (using a validated computer program) of the calculations with predetermined data before the field test.
 This ensures that calculations done in the field are accurate.
 The project manager also conducts a spot check on-site to assure that data are being recorded accurately.
 After the test, the QA/QC manager checks the data input to assure that the raw data has been transferred to the computer accurately.